Sautenich/UAV-VLA/README.md

 # UAV-VLA: Vision-Language-Action System for Large Scale Aerial Mission Generation

 ##### UPD from the authors: We are a bit surprised about the popularity of this paper, so the code and data are about to be refactored for more convenient format.
+##### The new code based on a new advanced framewrok will be released with a new paper.
 ##### Oleg

 ---